alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - identify pages within a journey where users who did not complete are most frequently exiting
 - monitor whether content changes influence exit behaviour at specific steps
-- compare abandonment patterns by device category or referring domain
+- compare abandonment patterns by device category or by users associated with different referring domains

 ### Understand the data